Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 It's important for brands to honestly communicate to the customers about the service offshoring decision and explain the benefits associated with this decision.
 Image: Shutterstock

-So, although communications can effectively reduce customers’ uncertainties about service offshoring, firms should be cautious about the information they communicate when service offshoring fit is low.
+So, although communications can effectively reduce customers’ uncertainties about service offshoring, firms should be cautious about the information they communicate when the service offshoring fit is low.
 “Communicating information about customer-related benefits that are directly related to customers’ concerns might activate customers’ scepticism about their true motives and lead to negative attributions, which would ultimately serve to worsen customers’ attitudes and reactions,” conclude the authors.

 Republish